agalend/PaySmartly.Documentation/how-to-run.md

 All code repositories are in GitHub: [repositories](https://github.com/agalend?tab=repositories)

-# 3. Downloading the docker-compose.yml
+# 3. Download and run the docker-compose.yml

 You can clone, download or even copy/paste the docker-compose.yml on your local machine from [here](https://github.com/agalend/PaySmartly.Deployment/blob/main/docker-compose.yml)